SANdood/Ecobee-Suite/README.md

 The most common error conditions are related to Ecobee Server outages, which have increased in frequency significantly starting in late 2018 and continuing into 2019.

 It is important to understand that the Ecobee Suite code is today extremely resilient and tolerant of these Ecobee Server outages.
 Generally, you need to do NOTHING when they occur - the code will attempt to reconnect repeatedly until it is successful because the servers came back on-line.
 During such an outage, you will see repeated timeout warnings in the Live Logging for Ecobee Suite Manager.
-On the SmartThings Classic app, you will also notice that the very bottom row shows a warning, as does the Apps list on the Hubitat Console.
 If you see these, you need only wait until the systems recover.

 The only time you should have to re-authenticate to recover from an outage is if the outage lasts so long that the Ecobee Servers invalidate your authentication.
 This usually doesn't happen, even for outages several hours long.
 You will know that you need to re-authenticate when one of these events occur:

-* you see a temperature of 451° on a red background of an Ecobee Suite Thermostat or Server device (SmartThings Classic app only)
-* the thermostat status line for the Ecobee Thermostat device in the SmartThings Classic app shows "failed" or "offline",
 * If you see the word "Offline" (in red) next to the name of your "Ecobee Suite Manager" on the Apps page in Hubitat

 If this occurs, simply open Ecobee Suite Manager and select the **Ecobee API Authorization** submenu to log in again - and yes, do this even though it might say that you are already connected.
 If the Ecobee servers are in fact back on-line, everything should start working again within the next few minutes.